Top five governance controls every UAE enterprise needs before deploying AI agents

 Why does data segmentation matter for AI agent governance?

 Legal, HR, finance, customer and commercial data have different risk profiles and access rules.
-Governing them independently — so each AI function receives only the information required for its role — improves output quality and reduces compliance risk.
+Governing them independently is effective so each AI function receives only the information required for its role.
+This improves output quality and reduces compliance risk.

 This page hosts a summary of an article originally published elsewhere.
 The canonical link points to the original publisher; follow it for the full piece.